caktus/talks/djangocon/2013/scaling/scaling.rst

 - The first phase of scaling was relatively straight forward; a single laptop could simulate enough load to mimick the maximum expected requests per second.
 - We completed this first round of scaling at the end of 2011, before the start of the first web-based Chicago Public Schools survey
-- The following steps roughly outline the approach we took to hitting this target
+- The following steps roughly outline the approach we took in hitting this target
-- The # reqs/sec is not particularly high, but remember that these are all dynamic requests, about half of which will be writing to disk
+- The number of reqs/sec is not particularly high, but remember that these are all dynamic requests, about half of which will be writing to disk

 ----